As more people gravitate towards natural health solutions, the field is getting increasingly competitive. Branding yourself is all about setting...

 - Professional organisations can help you with goal-setting

 The last point is especially important to remember, especially if you are preparing to start your own complementary therapy business.
-By joining a leading professional organisation such as IICT, you can boost your professional recognition, obtain affordable insurance, and increase your access to helpful articles, videos, and other industry resources.
+By joining a leading professional organisation such as IICT, you can boost your professional recognition, obtain competitively-priced insurance, and increase your access to helpful articles, videos, and other industry resources.
+Join IICT today.